February 13-18, 2007 Annual Cabin Trip: (86 Photos)

 Day 3:

 46. Thursday arrived and so did Maffer, Janes & Bill.
-Once the guys suited up we hit the ponds and jumps once again!
+Once the guys were straightened away we suited up we hit the ponds and jumps once again!

-44. In bigger news, later that evening Sooley got a surprise call from his wife.
-She bought him a 1994 Skidoo Mach1 670 which we had to pick up in Ocean Pond which was just a 10 minute drive from the cabin!
+43. In bigger news, later that evening Sooley received a surprise call from his wife.
+She bought him a 1994 Skidoo Mach 1-670cc snowmobile which we had to pick up in Ocean Pond, this was just a 10 minute drive from the cabin!

-43. A couple of us went with him, not telling the rest of the crew what we were up to.
-The sled was truly mint, and ran great!
+42. A couple of us went with him, not telling the rest of the crew what we were up to.
+We were stoked to discover the sled was truly mint, and ran great!

-42. We gave it a quick polish with some SC-1, a quick maintenance (Seafoam added to fuel, grease and inspection) and the sled was ready to ride!
+41. Back at the cabin we gave it a quick polish with some SC-1, a quick maintenance (Seafoam added to fuel, grease and inspection) and the sled was ready to rip!

 40.